Ba'athism: Socialism

 Michel Aflaq was a deep admirer of Marxist tenets, and he considered the Marxist concept of the importance of material economic conditions in life to be one of modern humanity's greatest discoveries.
 However, he disagreed with the Marxist view that dialectical materialism was the only truth, as Aflaq believed that Marxism had forgotten human spirituality.
 While believing that the concept would work for small and weak societies, he thought that the concept of dialectical materialism as the only truth in Arab development was wrong.

 For a people as spiritual as the Arabs, the working class was just a group, albeit the most important group, in a much larger movement to free the Arab nation.
 Unlike Karl Marx, Aflaq was uncertain what place the working class had in history.
 In contrast to Marx, Aflaq also believed in nationalism and believed that in the Arab world, all classes, not just the working class, were working against capitalist domination of the foreign powers.
 What was a struggle between various classes in the West was in the Arab world a fight for political and economic independence.

-For Aflaq, socialism was a necessary means to accomplish the goal of initiating an Arabic "renaissance" period, in other words, a period of modernisation.
+For Aflaq, socialism was a necessary means to accomplish the goal of modernisation.
 While unity brought the Arab world together and liberty provided the Arab people with freedom, socialism was the cornerstone which made unity and liberty possible as no socialism meant no revolution.
 In Aflaq's view, a constitutional democratic system would not succeed in a country such as Syria that was dominated by a "pseudo-feudalist" economic system in which the repression of the peasant nullified the people's political liberty.
 Liberty meant little to nothing to the general poverty-stricken populace of Syria, and Aflaq saw socialism as the solution to their plight.

 According to Aflaq, the ultimate goal of socialism was not to answer the question of how much state control was necessary or economic equality, but instead socialism was "a means to satisfy the animal needs of man so he can be free to pursue his duties as a human being".
 In other words, socialism was a system which freed the population from enslavement and created independent individuals.
 However, economic equality was a major tenet in Ba'athist ideology, as the elimination of inequality would "eliminate all privilege, exploitation, and domination by one group over another".
 In short, if liberty was to succeed, the Arab people needed socialism.

 Aflaq labeled this form of socialism Arab socialism to signify that it existed in harmony with and was in some ways subordinate to Arab nationalism.
 According to Aflaq, who was a Christian, the teaching and reforms of Muhammad had given socialism an authentic Arab expression.
 Socialism was viewed by Aflaq as justice, and the reforms of Muhammad were both just and wise.
 According to Aflaq, modern Ba'athists would initiate another way of just and radical forms just as Muhammad had done in the seventh century.